exyorha/autobsd/README.md

 Vivado side of things may be more problematic, unless Vivado version is matched exactly.

+autobsd is written in Ruby, and, as such, requires Ruby interpreter on the host machine.
+CMake and a suitable C compiler are also required.

+Also note that DSO-100 uses submodules heavily - make sure you have retrieved them, recursively, before attempting to build.

 # Licensing

 autobsd, and, indeed, the entire DSO-100 project, as published, is licensed